Post Match Reflections: Brilliant Belgium stun European Champions

 World Cup hangover?
 Are England becoming predictable?

-The flare that was evident in the European Qualification has disappeared and the simplest of tasks seem hard work.
-Are we guilty of trying to impress the fans and our audience too much after us creating such high expectations of ourselves, perhaps so but that is no excuse.
-The main focus was to improve on Friday’s performance but instead they only went backwards.
+The flare that was evident in the European Qualification has disappeared, and the simplest of tasks seems hard work.
+Are we guilty of trying to impress the fans and our audience too much after creating such high expectations of ourselves?
+Perhaps so, but that is no excuse.
+The main focus was to improve on Friday’s performance, but instead, they only went backwards.
 England conceded three goals in a match for the first time under the reign of Wiegman.
-They have kept only one clean sheet in seven matches when prior to the World Cup we were basically unstoppable.
-Do questions have to be asked to as why it has all gone wrong?
+They have kept only one clean sheet in seven matches, when before the World Cup, we were basically unstoppable.
+Do questions have to be asked as to where it has all gone wrong?

 You May Also Like